Written on 12 Jul 2014, 5 min read.

 Written on 07 Dec 2010, 8 min read.

 For my birthday back in October, my wonderful wife gave me a Kindle 3 from Amazon.
 I’d been considering other e-book readers for quite some time, but I had mostly ignored the Kindle due to the lack of EPUB support and a general dislike of Amazon’s DRM enforcement.
 In the end, the superior hardware and ecosystem of the Kindle overpowered those concerns and overall I’m very pleased with the purchase.
 The screen is amazing, literally just like reading off a piece of paper and the selection of books is OK.
+I’ve been buying almost all my books from Amazon to date since it’s so easy (the Whispernet is amazingly quick!) but it’s not terribly difficult to get EPUBs from elsewhere onto the device after a quick run through Calibre to turn them into a MOBI file, so I keep telling myself I’ve still got some flexibility.

 Continue reading...